bl24f/bl24f/README.md

 # Hi, I'm Bruna Prado!

-IT undergraduate at Florida State University | Aspiring AI/ML Engineer
+> IT graduate from Florida State University | Aspiring AI/ML Engineer |

-#### One line that describes me best?
+> Tallahassee → Big Tech

+I'm a first-gen college student who spent her undergrad going deep on machine learning, probabilistic modeling, and data analytics — while also never skipping leg day. 🏋🏽‍♀️

+My goal is to build intelligent systems at the intersection of math and real-world impact.

 ---